vjspranav/cs3301_osn/mini-projects/mp1 .md

 4. Read the body of the website
 5. Close socket

-Libraries allowed are:
+Libraries that could be used are:

 1. \<unistd.h\>
 2. \<netdb.h\>
 3. \<arpa/inet.h\>

-along with general libraries such as <stdlib.h>, <string.h>, <stdio.h> and so on.
+along with general libraries such as \<stdlib.h\>, \<string.h\>, \<stdio.h\> and so on.
+Relevent functions will be discussed in the tutorial.

 **iMan \<command_name\>**

 \<command_name\> is the name of the man page that you want to fetch.

-This should fetch the man page (atleast the name, synopsis and description of the command) for the given command from http://man.he.net/.
+This should fetch the man page (_atleast_ the name, synopsis and description of the command) for the given command from http://man.he.net/.
 Print an error statement if the page does not exist.

 ```
 <JohnDoe@SYS:~> iMan sleep